Skip to main content

 1. Select the merging session in the list.

 2. Select cross and confirm that you want to delete the merging session.
-Any pending changes will be canceled and no changes will be made to the branch or origin.
+Any pending changes will be canceled and no changes will be made to the target branch.

 Undo a merge session